Employment Discrimination and the Minnesota Human Rights Act

 CONTRACT COMPLIANCE Contract Compliance information has moved...

-Under the Minnesota Human Rights Act (MHRA), employment is a protected area, and it is illegal to treat someone differently in employment because of their: race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, or local human rights commission activity.
+Under the Minnesota Human Rights Act (MHRA), employment is a protected area, and it is illegal to treat someone differently in employment because of their: race, color, creed, religion, national origin, sex, marital status, disability, public assistance, age, sexual orientation, familial status, or local human rights commission activity.
 In addition, sexual harassment is considered sex discrimination under the Act, as is treating an employee adversely because of pregnancy.

 Reprisal, aiding/abetting and obstruction are also prohibited practices under the Minnesota Human Rights Act.
 The Act prohibits reprisal or retaliation because a person opposed a practice forbidden by the MHRA, filed a charge or participated in a matter brought under the Act; is a member of a local human rights commission; or because a person associated with a person or group of persons who are disabled or of a different race, color, creed, religion, sexual orientation, or national origin.
 A reprisal includes, but is not limited to, any form of intimidation, retaliation, or harassment.
 The Act prohibits a person from aiding in a violation of the Minnesota Human Rights Act, coercing a person to violate the law, obstructing a person's compliance with the Act, or interfering with the department's performance of its duties.